 These are significant admissions about the origins of the biggest holiday of the year.
-However, such admissions are to be expected because Christmas presents an excellent illustration of the perverseness of human nature.
-Americans claim, generally, to have sprung from Judeo-Christian roots, and both Jews and Christians profess to get their ideas, customs, practices and teachings from the same book, the Bible.
-Yet we find most Christians—even some Jews!—celebrating Christmas, which is nowhere spoken of in the Bible.
+However, we should expect such admissions because Christmas presents an excellent illustration of the perverseness of human nature.
+Americans claim, generally, to have sprung from Judeo-Christian roots, and both Jews and Christians profess to get their ideas, customs, practices, and teachings from the same book, the Bible.
+Yet we find most Christians—even some Jews!—celebrating Christmas, of which the Bible makes no mention.

-Years ago the editors of Newsweek produced a montage of pictures showing how Christmas is celebrated in various parts of the world.
+Years ago, the editors of Newsweek produced a montage of pictures showing how people in various parts of the world celebrate Christmas.
 One of the most striking featured holiday decorations in Japan.
-The normal trappings, banners and lights were taken to the extreme limits of gaudiness.
+The normal trappings, banners, and lights were taken to the extreme limits of gaudiness.
 Thousands, probably millions, of lights had been strung up over some of the city streets or on the sides of buildings.
 Santa Claus and his reindeer flew among the lights and banners.
 It was a visual cacophony of light and color.

-We might expect this in France or Spain or Germany because these nations claim to be Christian, but not in Japan, an Oriental nation whose major religion is Shintoism!
-They too have been caught up in the "spirit of the holidays."
+We might expect this in France or Spain or Germany because these nations claim to be Christian, but not in Japan, an Asian nation whose major religion is Shintoism!
+They, too, have been caught up in the "spirit of the holidays."

-Christmas is a worldwide phenomenon.
-It is not restricted to the Israelitish countries, nor to the "Christian" nations of the world.
+Christmas is a worldwide phenomenon, no longer restricted to the countries descended from Israel, nor to the "Christian" nations of the world.
 We see vestiges of its presence in every corner of the world, no matter how far removed from Christian influence.
 When we take an honest look at its global appeal, we find that the real interest in it is commercial rather than religious.
 The latter factor is often dismissed or ignored.

 Like the Baptist preacher, can we afford to dismiss it so glibly?
 Is Christmas really all that innocent?
 Can we pass it off by saying, "Oh, it really doesn't matter all that much"?
 Should we be so careless?